-In Improving Mental Health: Four Secrets in Plain Sight, Dr. Lloyd Sederer draws upon four decades of diverse clinical practice, mental health research and public health experience to create a memorable volume that is as elegant as it is instructive.
-The book aims to help clinicians improve the lives of their patients--and patients to improve their own lives--by identifying these secrets and taking action in ways that can work immediately, closing the science-to-practice gap.
-In addition to mental health and primary care clinicians, patients and their families will find the book's many stories, clinical examples and cultural references fascinating and illuminating.
+In Improving Mental Health: Four Secrets in Plain Sight, Dr. Lloyd Sederer draws on four decades of diverse clinical practice, mental health research, and public health experience to create a memorable volume that is as elegant as it is instructive.
+The book aims to help clinicians improve the lives of their patients – and patients to improve their own lives – by identifying these secrets and taking action in ways that can work immediately, closing the science-to-practice gap.
+In addition, the book's many stories, clinical examples, and cultural references are fascinating and illuminating.

 -